 This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to the Urinary and Reproductive Systems.
 Students will learn common tasks performed by pharmacy technicians in the hospital practice setting, including policies and procedures, responsibilities of the inpatient pharmacy technician, and specific State requirements regulating the use of pharmacy technicians in various States.
 Students will familiarize themselves with intravenous flow rates of large volume and small volume IV, infusion of IV Piggybacks, and the use of a Heparin lock.
 Critical Care flow rates and automated medication dispensing systems are discussed and calculated.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40
+Prerequisite: HCIN Lecture Hours: 40

-Module X - Pharmacy Clinical Externship
+Module X - Clinical Externship

 This 200-hour module is designed to provide the student with supervised, practical hands-on and observational experiences in the working pharmacy.
 Students will be expected to gain experiences in either a hospital pharmacy or a community (retail) pharmacy.
 Students will gain exposure to "on-the-job" experiences and training in the pharmacy setting and practice of skills, gaining experiences in all aspects of drug preparation, and distribution utilized by participating sites.
-Prerequisite: Completion of Didactic Program.
-Lecture Hours: 0 Lab Hours: 0 Externship Hours: 200
+Prerequisite: Completion of Didactic Program - Student must complete all modules prior to externship placement.
+Lecture Hours: 0 Lab Hours: 0 Other Hours: 200